 Set up your GDPR-friendly signup form

-- Enable GDPR fields
+Enable GDPR fields

-- Edit GDPR fields
+Edit GDPR fields

-MailChimp provides suggested language for GDPR fields to make it easier for you to create your GDPR-friendly forms.
+Mailchimp provides suggested language for GDPR fields to make it easier for you to create your GDPR-friendly forms.
 You might need to edit this language to fit your marketing plan, so be sure to review it carefully.
 If you choose to write your own descriptions, make sure you’re explicit about why you’re collecting data.

-Segment your list by marketing permissions
+Segment your audience by marketing permissions

-Segment your list based on the marketing permissions you receive from your signup form.
+Segment your audience based on the marketing permissions you receive from your signup form.
 You don’t have to wait to collect your data to create segments.
 After you create and save your segments, you’ll be able to access them anytime.
 Give your segments descriptive names so you can find them easily.

-- From new contacts
+From new contacts

 After you save your changes in the form builder, that signup form will include GDPR fields on compatible published forms.
 New contacts that use your signup form will be able to give explicit consent to your marketing.

-- From existing contacts
+From existing contacts